Royals vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bobby Witt Jr. and the Kansas City Royals hit the field on Saturday at Wrigley Field against Justin Steele, who is starting for the Chicago Cubs.
-First pitch is at 2:20 PM ET.
+The Kansas City Royals and Bobby Witt Jr. hit the field in the final game of a three-game series against Cody Bellinger and the Chicago Cubs on Sunday at Wrigley Field.

-The Cubs are -190 moneyline favorites in this matchup against the Royals (+155).
+The Cubs are favored in this one, at -210, while the underdog Royals have +170 odds to play spoiler.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.